automato-ai/maxima-ocr/README.md

 The protocol on top of modbus id as follows:

-1. Master triggers operation by writing value `1` to the holding register at address `1`
+1. Master triggers the operation by writing value `1` to the holding register at address `1`.
+The slave will handle this register as a button.
+Meaning, it will only be triggered by the change of the value from `0` to `1`.
+   Any consecutive writing of value `1` will be ignored (assuming the button is still pressed).
+The status will reset, once the Master will write `0` to the register again.
 2. The camera operation starts.
 This operation can take a few seconds.
 The execution status can be monitored on holding register `2`.
 The monitoring is optional.
 See the [status codes](#status-codes-for-monitoring) below.
 3. Once the operation is complete, the value at register `1` will become `0`, indicating that no operation is currently performed and the slave is ready for next operation.
 4. The result of the last executed operation can be read from the holding registers starting at address `3`.
+The result string is encoded in `ascii` format, one char per register.
+The string is terminated by `0` (next register after the result string is promised to hold the value `0`).

 #### Status codes for monitoring
 Optionally, the master can monitor the execution of the operation by reading the execution status from